Prerequisites and installation#

 • CMake

-As an example, the requirements mentioned above can be satisfied on a Debian Bullseye, Ubuntu Focal, or similar operating system using the APT package manager, by executing the command:
+As an example, the requirements mentioned above can be satisfied on a Debian, Ubuntu, or similar operating system using the APT package manager, by executing the command:

 sudo apt install make gfortran libblas-dev liblapack-dev \